 NOT SURE WHERE YOU STAND IN THE PROCESS?

-Check your status here.
+After a week or so has gone by, check your status here.
 The “Status” column can show four different cases:

 • No Record means you haven’t applied yet or that your ballot has yet to be processed.
 It may take up to 10-14 business days from the time you submit your application for processing.

 • Pending means your application was received and approved, but that your ballot has not been mailed yet.